Assadization: Destruction of symbols

 In general, the process of de-Assadization existed before the fall of the Assad regime, in territories not controlled by the government and even outside Syria (for example, depriving Bashar al-Assad of orders previously issued to him by other countries), but as a mass phenomenon and such a term, it became known only after that.
 Since the regime as such no longer exists, mass destruction of statues, portraits, frescoes and generally everything that in any way symbolized or personified the Assad regime or the Ba'ath Party as a whole began (in general, they took place throughout the entire time of the final offensives on the territories conquered by the opposition forces).
 Thus, on 11 December, rebels burned coffin of the father of the fugitive president in the city of Qardaha, and on 1 February 2025, his largest statue was demolished in the city of Deir Atiyah.
 On 29 January 2025, the acceptance of Ahmed al-Sharaa as the president of Syria was officially announced.
 The new administration announced the suspension of the 2012 constitution, as well as the official dissolution and complete ban on the existence and activities of institutions associated with the overthrown regime: the Ba'ath Party itself, as well as youth organizations, the army, security and intelligence services.
 At the same time, the new government announced that it would retain the official name "Syrian Arab Republic".

+Geographical renames

+After the fall of the Assad regime, the "Bassel al-Assad International Airport" was renamed as the Latakia International Airport.
+Similarly, the name for Euphrates Lake was restored after the previous name "Lake Assad" fell out of use due to its association with the Assad family.

+On 24 December 2024, the Syrian health ministry under the Syrian caretaker government announced a decision to rename 15 hospitals that previously bore Assad's name, and will now be named after the cities that they are located in.

 Surrender of weapons and persecution of Assadists

-The new government, aware of the mistakes of de-Ba'athification, offered a less radical option: it promised a full amnesty and the return of civil documents (which had been confiscated under Assad in exchange for military cards) to all soldiers of the deposed regime's army in exchange for their surrendering all their weapons: according to the rebels, 400 arrived on the first day.
+The new government, aware of the mistakes of de-Ba'athification, offered a less radical option: it promised a full amnesty and the return of civil documents (which had been confiscated under Assad in exchange for military cards) to all soldiers of the deposed regime's military in exchange for their surrendering all their weapons: according to the rebels, 400 arrived on the first day.
 However, the new security forces also began to carry out operations against former regime members in hiding.
 These operations eventually resulted in clashes with former Assadists (who were able to organize themselves and form a number of militias), and the clashes led to massacres of Alawites.
 Some expressed concern that de-Assadization was potentially turning into a "de-Alawization" of Syria.